Plan Your Rules

 Click Reset to clear all schedule settings.

-If you have previously created a Schedule setting, you can select it from the top pull-down and then click Apply.
-For more information, see Add a New Schedule Setting.
+If you have previously created a Schedule setting, you can choose it from the Select Schedule pull-down and then click Apply.
+For more information, see Add a New Schedule Setting for the Web Policy.

-Select the security categories to isolate and click Apply.
-The selected categories will override any security categories in the ruleset, for this rule.
+Note: Selected security categories will override any security categories in the ruleset for this rule.

 - Click Save.